 Based on the growing concern associated with the manufacture, marketing, and use of ear candles, the FDA has undertaken several successful regulatory actions, including product seizures and injunctions, since 1996.
 These actions were based, in part, upon violations of the Food, Drug, and Cosmetic Act that pose an imminent danger to health.

 When should a doctor be consulted?

-If the home treatments discussed in this leaflet are not satisfactory or if wax has accumulated so much that it blocks the ear canal (and hearing), a physician may prescribe eardrops designed to soften wax, or he may wash or vacuum it out.
-Occasionally, an otolaryngologist (ear, nose, and throat specialist) may need to remove the wax using microscopic visualization.
+If the home treatments discussed in this leaflet are not satisfactory or if wax has accumulated so much that it blocks the ear canal (and hearing), a physician may prescribe eardrops designed to soften wax, or she may wash or vacuum it out.
+Occasionally, an otolaryngologist (ear, nose, and throat specialist) may need to remove the wax under microscopic visualization.

-If there is a possibility of a hole (perforation or puncture) in the eardrum, consult a physician prior to trying any over-the-counter remedies.
+If there is a possibility of a perforation in the eardrum, consult a physician prior to trying any over-the-counter remedies.
 Putting eardrops or other products in the ear with the presence of an eardrum perforation may cause pain or an infection.
 Certainly, washing water through such a hole could start an infection.